 If you encounter a delay in your academic progress, through e.g. illness, special circumstances or family circumstances, you are to report this as soon as possible.

-- Appointment: appointments can be booked online and will take place via Microsoft Teams (install the app and login with your UU email address).
-If this is not an option to you please note this in the form while booking the appointment.
+Appointment: appointments can be booked online and will take place in the Adam Smith Hall, ground floor (take a seat at the green sofa) or via Microsoft Teams (install the app and login with your UU email address).

 Contact Information Study Advisors